mmarchak39/powershell-users/README.md

 <img src="https://github.com/user-attachments/assets/b994d932-7ad2-4b4b-a12b-db52a154ee3e"/>
 </p>
 <p>
 By default, new local users don’t have admin rights.
-By using the "Add-LocalGroupMember" command followed by "Group "Administrators" -Member" and then the user ( in this case User1 ) we can add the Local User to the Administrators group.
+By using the "Add-LocalGroupMember" command followed by "Group "Administrators" -Member" and then the user (In this case User1) we can add the Local User to the Administrators group.
 </p>
 <br />